Beyond the Sea Single Championship

 The Beyond the Sea Single Championship (BEYOND THE SEA SINGLE 王座 or BEYOND THE SEAシングル王座, Biyondo za shī shinguru ōza) is a women's professional wrestling championship owned by the Seadlinnng promotion.
 The title, which is situated at the top of Seadlinnng's championship hierarchy, was introduced on October 3, 2018, and the inaugural champion was crowned on November 1, 2018, when Nanae Takahashi defeated Arisa Nakajima in the finals of an eight-woman tournament.
 The bottom part of the belt is blue as it resembles the ocean, while the upper part of the belt is red, which resembles the sun.
 The title was vacated once as a result of former champion Yoshiko taking time off to rehabilitate nagging injuries.

 Like most professional wrestling championships, the title is won as a result of a scripted match.
-There have been twelve reigns shared among nine different wrestlers.
-The current champion is Hiroyo Matsumoto who is in her second reign.
+There have been a total of fourteen reigns shared among ten different wrestlers.
+The current champion is Ayame Sasamura who is in her first reign.